remix-run/remix/docs/start/tutorial.md

 Loaders and actions can both [return a `Response`][returningresponses] (makes sense, since they received a [`Request`][request]!).
 The [`redirect`][redirect] helper just makes it easier to return a [response][response] that tells the app to change locations.

 Without client side routing, if a server redirected after a POST request, the new page would fetch the latest data and render.
-As we learned before, REmix emulates this model and automatically revalidates the data on the page after the action.
+As we learned before, Remix emulates this model and automatically revalidates the data on the page after the action.
 That's why the sidebar automatically updates when we save the form.
 The extra revalidation code doesn't exist without client side routing, so it doesn't need to exist with client side routing in Remix either!

 One last thing.
 Without JavaScript, the `redirect` would be a normal redirect.
 However, with JavaScript it's a clientside redirect, so the user doesn't lose client state like scroll positions or component state.